-Chowrasta Market or Pasar Chowrasta is one of the two community markets in inner George Town.
-The name comes from Hindi and Urdu "Chowk" meaning "market street" (The word "Chowk" is still found in many cities in India where markets are held).
+Chowrasta Market or Pasar Chowrasta (GPS: 5.41812, 100.33143) is one of the two community markets in inner George Town.
+The name is quite likely derived from Hindi चौक रास्ता (chauk raasta) meaning "square" (The word "Chowk" is still found in many cities in India where markets are held).

 The area around Chowrasta Market has been a settlement for Tamils from Kadayanallur in southern India (in present-day Tamil Nadu), since the mid 19th century.
 In fact, the entire stretch of George Town from Market Street through Chulia Street ending at present-day Penang Road and Transfer Road was an expansive Indian settlement that dwindled in size over time, to only Little India as well as various other pockets in the city.